Last Updated on by

 The Schlage Sense is another HomeKit-compatible smart lock worth considering.
 The Schlage Sense comes in a variety of color options.
 You can choose from satin nickel, aged bronze, or matte black.
 You can also choose from a Camelot trim or Century trim.
 This means that you can get a color and trim combination that would blend well with your door’s aesthetics.

 With the Schlage Sense, you can open your front door using your smartphone.
 Or you can key in your passcode.
 The good news is that you can add a Wi-Fi adapter to control your Schlage Sense from anywhere.
-The Wi-Fi Adapter costs around $55 on Amazon.
+The Wi-Fi Adapter is also available on Amazon.

 The Schlage Sense offers a lot of home automation integrations.
 It works with Apple HomeKit, Amazon Alexa, and Google Assistant.
 You can use voice commands to unlock or lock your deadbolt.